astronomer/airflow-quickstart/README.md

 This repository contains 3 projects for demonstrating the capabilities and use cases of Airflow.

-- [dbt on Astro](dbt-on-astro/README.md) A project for using dbt and Airflow together using [Astronomer Cosmos](https://github.com/astronomer/astronomer-cosmos)
 - [ETL](etl/README.md) A project for learning the basics of ETL with Airflow
 - [Generative AI](generative-ai/README.md) A project for learning how to use Airflow to train a generative AI model
 - [Learning Airflow](learning-airflow/README.md) A project for learning the basics of Airflow

 ## Purpose of This Repository

 These templates are designed to help new users learn and try Airflow quickly.

+Exercises in each project will expose you to ways to enhance and customize Airflow's functionality.

 As you move your workloads into business-critical applications or adopt advanced Airflow features, reach out to [Astronomer's Airflow experts](https://www.astronomer.io/contact/) to get help deploying to production.

 ## Run a Template Locally

-1. Navigate to your chosen project by selecting an option in the table of contents above.
+1. Navigate to one of the projects above by `cd`ing into its corresponding directory.

 2. Start Airflow on your local machine by running 'astro dev start'.